Councillor Conduct

 Code of Conduct

-The Local Goverment Act 2009 specifies that the Minister for Local Government must make a code of conduct for councillors in Queensland.
-The Code of Conduct for Councillors in Queensland sets out the principles and standards of behaviour expected of Councillors and Mayors when carrying out their roles, responsibilities and obligations as elected representatives.
-All councillors must declare that they will abide by the Code of Conduct when they are elected.
-The Code of Conduct applies to all councils.
+The Local Government Act 2009 specifies that the Minister for Local Government must make a code of conduct for councillors in Queensland.
+The Code of Conduct for Councillors in Queensland sets out the values that describe the types of conduct councillors should demonstrate under each of the five local government principles, and standards of behaviour expected of councillors and mayors when carrying out their role as elected representatives.

 Councillor Conduct Register